-569 Achieving increases in irrigation efficiency through equipment improvements are anticipated to 570 reduce overall water demand.
-This management action would include development of 571 workplans tailored to individual ranches based on identifying viable alternatives for existing 572 practices and initially conducting pilot projects to evaluate their effectiveness.
+Achieving increases in irrigation efficiency through equipment improvements is anticipated to reduce overall water demand.
+This management action would include development of work plans tailored to individual ranches based on identifying viable alternatives for existing practices and initially conducting pilot projects to evaluate their effectiveness.

-573 Existing agriculture in Sierra Valley primarily produces forage crops for cattle and dairy industries.
-This includes flood irrigated pasture, and cultivated alfalfa, grass hay, and grains as 574 rotation crops.
-Irrigation efficiency refers to the quantity of water required to meet crops water 575 576 demand versus the volume of water applied.
-Irrigation efficiency can be improved by accomplishing more uniform distribution of water to soils, minimizing losses to wind (wind drift), 577 578 minimizing evaporation, and preventing overapplication of water, with a goal of applying just the 579 right amount of water to meet the crop evapotranspiration (ET) requirement, while minimizing deep percolation past the root zone, or runoff from the irrigated area.
-Depending on climate 580 and soil salinity, some over application of water above the required ET amount is necessary for 581 582 leaching of salts, and prevention of salt buildup in the root zone.
-In reality, due to non-583 uniformity of applied water and soils variability, achieving perfect efficiency is not possible, and 584 when approached, will result in some percentage of the irrigated area experiencing crop distress 585 and crop loss.
+Existing agriculture in Sierra Valley primarily produces forage crops for cattle and dairy industries.
+This includes flood irrigated pasture, and cultivated alfalfa, grass hay, and grains as rotation crops.
+Irrigation efficiency refers to the quantity of water required to meet crops' water demand versus the volume of water applied.
+Irrigation efficiency can be improved by accomplishing more uniform distribution of water to soils, minimizing losses to wind (wind drift), minimizing evaporation, and preventing overapplication of water, with a goal of applying just the right amount of water to meet the crop evapotranspiration (ET) requirement, while minimizing deep percolation past the root zone, or runoff from the irrigated area.
+Depending on climate and soil salinity, some over application of salt buildup in the root zone.
+In reality, due to non-uniformity of applied water and soils variability, achieving perfect efficiency is not possible, and when approached, will result in some percentage of the irrigated area experiencing crop distress and crop loss.

-In Sierra Valley, most groundwater is pumped to center-pivot irrigation systems.
-Mid-Elevation 586 Spray Application (MESA) sprinkler heads are used throughout the valley, with few exceptions.
-587 588 Some end-guns are in use to expand the irrigated area.
-A smaller amount of irrigation is 589 accomplished using wheel line irrigation systems, and smaller yet, some groundwater is pumped to pastures for flood irrigation.
-Center pivot irrigation technology is generally 590 considered the most efficient of these means for irrigation.
-However, lower elevation Spray 591 Application (LESA) and Low Energy Precision Application (LEPA) is not currently used in the 592 valley.
-Sprinkler modifications to existing pivots, and possibly wheel lines, presents opportunity 593 to increase irrigation efficiency and reduce pumping water demand to produce an equal quality 594 and quantity of forage crop.
-A study by Bachand and Associates in 2018 and 2019 (Bachand 595 and Associates, 2020) assessed use of LESA sprinkler systems in Sierra Valley, and estimated 596 a 7% water reduction was achieved.
-Studies conducted by Washington State University and 597 598 University of Idaho found water savings of 5% to 15% in pilot demonstration projects.
-Further 599 studies indicated a 15% decrease by use of water using LESA versus MESA systems.
-Other 600 studies in the Northwest (Oregon and Washington) have found similar 15% reductions in water 601 use.
+In Sierra Valley, most groundwater is pumped to center-pivot irrigation systems, Mid-Elevation Spray Application (MESA) sprinkler heads are used throughout the valley, with few exceptions.
+Some end-guns are in use to expand the irrigated area.
+A smaller amount of irrigation is accomplished using wheel line irrigation systems, and smaller yet, some groundwater is pumped to pastures for flood irrigation.
+Center pivot irrigation technology is generally considered the most efficient of these means for irrigation.
+However, lower elevation Spray Application (LESA) and Low Energy Precision Application (LEPA) are not currently used in the valley.
+Sprinkler modifications to existing pivots, and possibly wheel lines, presents opportunities to increase irrigation efficiency and reduce pumping water demand to produce an equal quality and quantity of forage crop.
+A study by Bachand and Associates in 2018 and 2019 (Bachand and Associates, 2020) assessed use of LESA sprinkler systems in Sierra Valley and estimated a 7% water reduction was achieved.
+Studies conducted by Washington State University and University of Idaho found water savings of 5% to 15% in pilot demonstration projects (Bonneville Power Administration, n.d.).
+Further studies indicated a 15% decrease by use of water using LESA versus MESA systems.
+Other studies in the Northwest (Oregon and Washington) have found similar 15% reductions in water use.